 [OPPO]: proposals are MAC behaviour or L1 behaviour?
 [LG]: Proposal 16 – 19 have dependency with FFS in the proposal 15.
 [Ericsson]: Proposals are independent on FFS in the proposal 15.
 [Session chair]: understand the proposal 16 just mean for initial transmission, it can be sent when any DRX active timer runs, e.g. even when HARQ retransmission timer runs, the initial transmission can be sent.
 [InterDigital, Qualcomm, Ericson, Huawei, Lenovo]: Agree with session chair.

-Proposal 17 – For unicast, the TX UE can select the resources for the retransmission associated with the active time (e.g. on duration timer or inactivity timer, or retransmission timer) at the RX UE are running.
+Proposal 17 – For unicast, the TX UE can select the resources for the retransmission associated with any active time (e.g. on duration timer or inactivity timer, or retransmission timer) at the RX UE.
 How to handle cases when a transmission may cause these timers to be running at the RX UE is FFS.
 FFS on groupcast.
 FFS on whether any spec impact.
 [14/15].

 Agreed.